vlang-association/blog/content/blog/is-v-orm-direction-right.md

 but does not fully adhere to the SQL standard.
 After renaming, we would have more flexibility to make changes that do not fit into the SQL.
 Perhaps we need to provide another user-friendly interface for raw queries.
-I haven't thought about it enough yet.
+I have not thought about it enough yet.
 But when I fix low-level libraries,
 I will write another article with thoughts about it.